 Groom Your Cat Regularly Between Baths

-A brush or grooming glove that you use regularly will help keep your cat clean.
-Even if they do a good job of grooming themselves, regular brushing will remove dirt, collect loose hair, and help distribute oils throughout your cat’s coat.
+A brush or grooming glove can help keep your cat clean.
+Even if they do an excellent job of grooming themselves, regular brushing removes dirt, collects loose hair, and helps distribute oils throughout your cat’s coat.

 If you brush your cat regularly, you will eliminate the need for frequent baths.
 Just be sure not to overbrush your cat.
-If you notice the hair thinning in spots, you’re brushing too much.
+You’re brushing too much if you notice the hair thinning in spots.

-If your cat is prone to mats and tangles, use a dematting tool or clippers, if necessary.
+If your cat is prone to mats and tangles, use a de-matting tool or clippers if necessary.
 Removing the mats will keep dirt out of the coat.
-Don’t use scissors, as you could wind up accidentally injuring your cat.
+Don’t use scissors since you could accidentally injure your cat.

 While brushing, use this opportunity to clean your cat’s ears and check for signs of ear or eye infections.
 If their nails need to be clipped, this is the time to do it.
 If your cat will let you look in their mouth, check the teeth for any abscesses, redness, swelling, or decay.